IshanDemon/laravel-medialibrary-demo/README.md

+**THIS DEMO IS CURRENTLY IN DEVELOPMENT, DO NOT USE.
+ETA FOR COMPLETE VERSION: MARCH 2017**

 # Laravel Medialibrary Demo App

 This Laravel app is a quick command line demo of the capabilities of the [`spatie/laravel-medialibrary`](https://github.com/spatie/laravel-medialibrary) package.